NodeBE4/opinion/_posts/2023-02-06-EnclavedMicrostate.md

 ----- __1101.1__ -----2023-02-10 23:54:41+08:00:

 We as moderators judge the usefulness of replies on a case-by-case basis.
-Sometimes a follow up is useful only in the context of the original comment being responded to, but occasionally something does just slip through the cracks.
+Sometimes a follow up is useful only in the context of the original comment being responded to, while occasionally something does just slip through the cracks.

 ### 1102: [What determines real estate allocation in a currency-free society?](https://old.reddit.com/r/DaystromInstitute/comments/10ygtg2/what_determines_real_estate_allocation_in_a/), submitted on 2023-02-10 13:03:51+08:00.